Block course: Research Software Development

 - Optional: Publish your python module as a package

-We will set up GitHub actions and you will learn how to publish your software.
+We will set up tests, GitHub actions and you will learn how to publish your software.

 Software requirements